gkubisa/elm-app-boilerplate/README.md

 # Elm App Boilerplate

-Elm application boilerplate providing an efficient development workflow.
+Provides an efficient development workflow and is a good starting point for building Elm applications.
+It offers a head start on the UI implementation by integrating with the [Semantic UI](http://semantic-ui.com/) framework.

 ## Getting Started